 In France, eau de vie is a generic term for any distilled spirits.

-The oldest of all eau de vie in France is Armagnac from Gascogne, created in the 15th century by distilling dry white wine.
-It predates French Brandy from the Brandy region by 150 years.
+Armagnac, from Gascogne in France, is considered one of the country’s oldest types of eau de vie.
+It was created in the 15th century by distilling dry white wine.
+Armagnac predates Cognac, a French Brandy from the Cognac region, by approximately 150 years.

-I’ve broken down this eau de vie category into distinct subgroups depending on what it is made with.
-I’m using the French definition here and classifying Cognac and brandy under the Eau de Vie category.
+I’ve broken down the eau de vie category into distinct subgroups based on what it is made with.
+I’m using the French definition and classifying Cognac and brandy under the Eau de Vie category.
+In English-speaking countries, eau de vie refers to distilled spirits made from any fruit other than grapes.
+However, Cognac and Brandy, made from grapes, would not be considered an Eau de vie in the United States and Canada.

 Here are the categories of Eau de Vie in France.